How to Know if Your Child Has ADHD: Signs and Causes

 What is ADHD?

-ADHD is a condition characterized by a pattern of inattention, hyperactivity, and impulsivity that interferes with daily functioning or development.
-Children with ADHD often struggle with focusing on tasks, sitting still, and controlling impulses.
-ADHD is not a result of poor parenting or lack of discipline, but rather a complex neurological condition.
+ADHD is not just about being hyper or inattentive.
+It’s a complex neurological condition marked by patterns of inattention, hyperactivity, and impulsivity that disrupt daily life and development.
+Kids with ADHD often face challenges focusing on tasks, staying still, and managing impulses.
+Importantly, ADHD isn’t caused by poor parenting or lack of discipline; it’s a well-documented medical condition.

 Signs or Symptoms